 Vegetables in Africa

-There exists a great deal of diversity in vegetables on the African continent, with some of these African vegetables originating on the continent.
-While some have been cultivated in Africa for so long that they have become African through their domestication and adaptation on the African soil.
-Some vegetables are pan-African, adapted across most parts of Africa, and can be grown all over the continent.
-However, there are a few that are better adapted to certain parts of Africa.
+There is a great deal of diversity in vegetables on the African continent.
+Some of these African vegetables originated on the continent, while some have been cultivated in Africa for so long that they have become African through their domestication and adaptation on the African soil.
+Some vegetables are pan-African, adapted across most parts of Africa.
+However, there are a few that are better adapted to only certain parts of Africa, fuelling regional variations.

-In the northern part of Africa, green leafy vegetables such as spinach, and jute mallow flourish and are prevalent.
+In the northern part of Africa for example, green leafy vegetables such as spinach, and jute mallow flourish and are prevalent.
 Common root vegetables include potatoes, onions and garlic.
 Other root vegetables commonly used in North African cuisine include carrots, turnips, and beets.
 In addition, cucumbers, squash, tomatoes, zucchini, and eggplant are also commonly used in stews and salads.

 Across the eastern part of Africa, some common vegetables include African black nightshade (solanum nigrum), stinging nettle, amaranth, spiderplant (cleome gynandra), Pumpkin, black-eyed peas commonly known as cowpeas, african eggplant, Ethiopian kale (brassica carinata) and okra.
 Other vegetables commonly eaten include common kale (brassica oleracea), tomatoes, French beans, carrots, spinach and cabbage.
 These vegetables, while not indigenous to East Africa, have been adapted for cultivation in the East African topography and have been acclimatised to the region.

-While in southern Africa, a greater variety of fruits and vegetables abound.
-Fruits and vegetables include bananas, pineapples, paupau (papaya), mangoes, avocadoes, tomatoes, carrots, onions, potatoes, and cabbage.
+In southern Africa, a greater variety of fruits and vegetables abound.
+Fruits and vegetables include bananas, pineapples, pawpaw (papaya), mangoes, avocados, tomatoes, carrots, onions, potatoes, and cabbage.